 Chinese Bank Holidays

-Banks are generally closed on the official Chinese public holidays, though sometimes they are open or short-staffed for some of the days in a longer holiday (like Chinese New Year.
+Banks are generally closed on official Chinese public holidays, though sometimes they are open or short-staffed for some of the days of a longer holiday break such as Chinese New Year.

-Labor Day is celebrated on May 1, though sometimes observed on May 2 while the Dragon Boat Festival is dependent on the Lunar Calendar, usually the second or third week of June.
+Labor Day is celebrated on May 1st, though sometimes observed on May 2nd, while the Dragon Boat Festival is dependent on the Lunar Calendar, and is usually the second or third week of June.
 Victory Day, first introduced in 2015 as a one-day holiday to celebrate China's victory over Japan, is now held September 3rd.